Donald J. Cohen Fellows in Developmental Neuroscience

 As a Cohen fellow, Hannah uses eye-tracking technology to assess social visual engagement in all children, both typically developing and those with, and at elevated likelihood of having, autism spectrum disorder (ASD).
 Working as a research coordinator on the FirstFocus Study, she will be conducting eye-tracking sessions at pediatricians’ offices to determine the effectiveness of a newly FDA-approved portable eye-tracking device on predicting developmental outcomes.
 Hannah is also researching how ASD recurrence rates in younger siblings change over time with the emergence of new ASD research findings.
 After finishing the Cohen fellowship, Hannah plans to pursue a MD/PhD to become a physician-scientist.

-Jamie Kortanek graduated summa cum laude from Carleton College in 2022 with a B.A. in Psychology and distinction in the major.
+Jamie Kortanek (they/them) graduated summa cum laude from Carleton College in 2022 with a B.A. in Psychology and distinction in the major.
 At Carleton, they worked in the Meerts Behavioral Neuroscience Lab, using a rat model to explore neural, hormonal, and experiential factors that affect female sexual function.
 They also worked in the Primate Cognition Lab at Carleton, exploring the relationship between Alzheimer’s-like neuropathology and cognitive decline in cotton-top tamarins.
-Additionally, with support from an undergraduate research fellowship, Jamie investigated early developmental concerns in children with 22q11.2 copy number variants within the Jeste Lab at UCLA.
+Additionally, with support from an undergraduate research fellowship, Jamie investigated early developmental profiles in children with 22q11.2 copy number variants within the Jeste Lab at UCLA.

 Originally from Istanbul, Turkey, Alp Köksal graduated with highest honors from Brown University in 2022 with a B.A. in Biology and Music.
 During his undergraduate studies, he worked as a research assistant at the Fallon Lab focusing on the Muscle-Specific Kinase-Bone Morphogenic Protein pathways, specifically focused on developing treatment models inducing adult hippocampal neurogenesis against Alzheimer’s Disease.
 His work on the characterization of memory, locomotion, and anxiety in a mouse model of increased hippocampal neurogenesis culminated in his honors thesis.
 He worked with The Miracle Project of New England, which provides after-school and summer activities for children and young adults on the spectrum through music, dance and theater therapy, as a co-actor and an administrative assistant.